gutzofter/Turing-machine-development/README.md

 11. Develop TMD road map

 **Research:**
+1. Research the integration of Budibase and StackStorm to create a comprehensive no-code workflow management tool.
+Evaluate their capabilities for enterprise-grade workflow management.
-1. Implement high-speed data bus
+2. Implement high-speed data bus

 ---

-Would you like to display this update, or do you want to make further changes?
+Let me know if you need any more updates or additional information!